Locklizard

 Protection of course content in hostile environments

-When you are selling online courses or trying to sell notes online you need to make sure the controls of the copying and piracy protection you’re using work in hostile environments.
-And surviving an intermittent Internet service.
-Not everywhere has fiber to the doorway and in some places copper is removed by local ‘entrepreneurs’ just as fast as it can be installed.
+When you are selling online courses or trying to sell notes online, you need to make sure the controls of the copying and piracy protection you’re using work in hostile environments and offline.
+Not everywhere has fiber to the doorway

-So what characteristics do you need to have in your elearning course protection system to help you sell to and reach the largest market with the lowest risk?
+So, what characteristics must your elearning solution have to sell to and reach the largest market with the lowest risk?

 Secure courseware eDelivery – the devil is in the domain

-Domain bound systems suit corporate bodies that can undertake IRM (Information Rights Management) rather than DRM approaches because they control everything within the domain including known users (employees or trusted third parties) of the system.
-So they can define relationships and hierarchies and automate the ability to define what is confidential and what is sensitive and the internal protection rules that should apply.
+Domain-bound systems suit corporate bodies that can undertake IRM (Information Rights Management) rather than DRM approaches because they control everything within the domain, including known users (employees or trusted third parties) of the system.
+They can define relationships and hierarchies, and automate the ability to define what is confidential and what is sensitive, and the internal protection rules that should apply.
 But not everyone agrees as to what the levels of trust correspond to what level of control.
 You have to have the ability to define what you want rather than what they support.

 Stopping sharing of elearning courses and course content

-Online courses are often accessed via a browser with user’s logging in to a portal.
-However there is no easy way to prevent users sharing login information even if 2FA is being used (they can share that as well).
+Online courses are often accessed via a browser, with users logging in to a portal.
+However, there is no easy way to prevent users from sharing login information, even if 2FA is being used (they can share that as well).
 Some systems provide tracking information, but that is pretty useless since users can use a proxy to share the same IP address with others.

 Stopping copy and paste and screen grabs of course material

-It is always possible to use the camera feature in a cell phone to make screen copies and nothing is going to prevent that.
-But you can discourage students from making and giving away copies by including watermarks on screen and print-outs that identify the student, show the time and date the copy was made and your Copyright marks.
-So when protecting training course content, your DRM protection system must allow you to create dynamic watermarks (watermarks that dynamically add user identifiable information at view/print time).
-This saves you having to know who the user is when protecting elearning courses and ending up with thousands of personalized copies of the same course.
+Nothing is going to prevent the use of a phone camera to make screen copies.
+However, you can discourage students from making and giving away copies by including watermarks on screen and print-outs that identify the student, show the time and date the copy was made, and your Copyright marks.
+When protecting training course content, your DRM protection system must allow you to create dynamic watermarks (watermarks that dynamically add user-identifiable information at view/print time).
+This saves you from having to know who the user is when protecting elearning courses and ending up with thousands of personalized copies of the same course.

 Preventing editing of course content

-Students need the ability to make notes while a training course is running (and these need to be capable of being linked to the relevant place in the course document or they are not going to be much help).
-And these may need to be in a form that allows students to ‘swap’ notes.
-At the same time however you need to protect course content from being edited so that it cannot be passed off as someone else’s work.
+Students need the ability to make notes while a training course is running.
+These need to be capable of being linked to the relevant place in the course document, or they are not going to be much help.
+They may also need to be in a form that allows students to ‘swap’ notes.
+At the same time, however, you need to protect course content from being edited so that it cannot be passed off as someone else’s work.

 Locklizard enables students to make annotations (notes and markups) while preventing them from editing course content.